Introduction to MySQL Users

-The following article provides an outline for MySQL Users.
-MySQL user is a row in the table nameduser in the database of the MySQL server which gives us the information for attributes like login, account permissions, and for MySQL user account.
-It is crucial to make a user in table for various purposes like in accessing and management of the databases.
-To create new users in the database we use create user statement.
-It is used to provide validation to check the resource-limit, user’s role, and also in password management of the new user.
+The following article provides an outline for MySQL create users.
+MySQL user is a row in the table named user in the database of the MySQL server, which gives us the information for attributes like login, account permissions, and MySQL user account.
+Making a user in the table for various purposes, like accessing and managing the databases, is crucial.
+We create user statements in MySQL to create new users in the database.
+It is used to validate the resource limit, user’s role, and password management of the new user.

 It also controls the initially blocked or unblocked accounts.
-It is mandatory to have a overall permissions to create user in the table or to have the insert permissions for the schema, if create user statement is used.
-If we try to create a user that is already existing in the table it gives us a technical error message however, if we add if not exists clause in the create user statement, it will give us a warning message for each existing user in place of an error message.
+Mandatory to have overall permissions to create a user in the table or to have the insert permissions for the schema if make user statement is used.
+If we try to create a user already existing in the table, it gives us a technical error message; however, if we add an if not exist clause in the create user statement, it will provide us with a warning message for each existing user instead of an error message.

 Create user [if not exists] account_name identified by 'password';

 The account_name in the create statement has two portions.
-Both the part is separated by @.
-The part before @ is the name given to the new user and the part after @ is the hostname through which the created user will get connected with the server which in my case is my localhost.
+Both parts are separated by @.
+The part before @ is the name given to the new user, and the part after @ is the hostname through which the created user will connect with the server, which is my local host.

 Given below is the example mentioned:

-Step 1: Login into the MySQL server from command line as root user.
+Step 1: Login into the MySQL server from the command line as the root user.

 mysql -u root –p

-Where ,’u’ is the root username and ‘p’ is the root password.
+‘ u’ is the root username, and ‘p’ is the root password.

-Step 2: Check for all existing user in the present working server.
+Step 2: Check for all existing users in the present working server.

 SELECT user from mysql.user;

-Where, MySQL is the name of database and user is the name of table.
+MySQL is the database’s name, and the user is the table’s name.

 Step 1: